JulianBernal13/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This project is a simulation of the renown game called "Tic-Tac-Toe" written in Java.
+This project is a simulation of the renown game called "Tic-Tac-Toe" written in JAVA (ECLIPSE).

 The game consists of 2 Players: (Player 1 being displayed as 'X' and Player 2 being displayed as 'O')